Being frugal doesn’t equal being cheap.

 Clothing.
 Cheap clothing is almost never a good thing.
 The seams fray, the hem of the sweater never lays flat after the first washing, and you’re soon needing to buy a replacement.
 By “cheap” I mean cheaply made, of course, not bargain-priced.
 Finding a cheap price on a high-quality item is a huge win.
-As a fan of thrift shopping, nothing pleases me more than purchasing a high quality cashmere sweater for $3.79 at my local Goodwill.
+As a fan of thrift shopping, nothing pleases me more than purchasing a high quality cashmere sweater for $3.79 at my favorite nearby thrift store.

 Food.
 The old adage “garbage in, garbage out” applies here.
 If you aren’t on a dining plan at your college and you’re doing your own grocery shopping, you are in a position to make some excellent health choices.
 You don’t have to break the bank every time you go food shopping — it’s possible to eat well on a budget.